Physics-Informed Neural Networks for Multi-Phase Flow in Porous Media Considering Dual Shocks and Interphase Solubility: Implementation and training results

 \subsubsection{Two learnable parameters}

-While vanilla PINNs shows promising performance for one-parameter inverse problems, this subsection further examines their capability to address Buckley-Leverett model with two unknown parameters in the PDE: the mobility ratio and the gravity term.
-Similar to the one-parameter case, 10000 labeled data and 10000 collocation points are used as inputs.
+While vanilla PINNs demonstrate promising performance for inverse problems involving a single parameter, this subsection explores their capability to tackle the Buckley-Leverett model with two unknown parameters in the governing PDE: the mobility ratio ($M$) and the gravity term ($N \sin \alpha$).
+10,000 labeled data points and 10,000 collocation points were used as inputs.

-The journey of training with two parameters proved to be considerably more complex, marked by fluctuations in losses and errors.
-Three individual optimizers for the model hyperparameters as well as two parameters and careful adjustment of the learning rate for each of them are required.
-The training duration doubles compared to the one-parameter case.
+The journey of training with two parameters proved to be considerably more complex, marked by notable fluctuations in losses and errors.
+To manage this complexity, three individual optimizers were deployed—one for the model hyperparameters and one each for the mobility ratio and gravity term—alongside careful adjustments of the learning rate for each optimizer.
+Consequently, the training duration extended to 65 minutes compared to approximately 15 minutes for the one-parameter case.

-Through careful adjustments, we achieve a stable convergence with the final error and loss being 1.43\% and 2.79E-6, respectively.
-The training process is displayed in Fig.\ref{fig:Inverse2_case}.
-PINN estimates $M$ to be 0.999979854 (true value = 1) and the gravity term to be -1.00098896 ((true value = -1) ).
+Through meticulous adjustments and optimization, stable convergence was achieved.
+The final error and loss were recorded at 1.43\% and 2.79E-6, respectively.
+The evolution of solution profiles during training was displayed in Figure.\ref{fig:Inverse2_case}.
+The PINN estimated $M$ to be 0.999979854 (true value = 1) and the gravity term to be -1.00098896 (true value = -1), showcasing the model's high accuracy even with increased parameter complexity.